Lakshmi-Balanagu/projects_aws/README.md

 ### 2. **Write Lambda Function Code**

-The Python code to be used for the Lambda function is available in the script file `copy_obj.py`.
+The Python code to be used for the Lambda function is available in the script file `copyObj.py`.
 The script performs the following tasks:

 - **Extract the source bucket name and object key** from the incoming S3 event.
 - **Check if the object exists** in the source bucket using the `head_object` method.
 - **Copy the object** to the destination bucket using the `copy_object` method.
 - Handles **errors** like `NoSuchKey` in case the object doesn't exist in the source bucket.

-You can download the full code from the file `copy_obj.py` and upload it to your Lambda function.
+You can download the full code from the file `copyObj.py` and upload it to your Lambda function.

+- Upload code goto code option-> paste your `copyObj.py`code -> click on Deploy.

 ### 3. **Set IAM Role Permissions**

-Ensure that the Lambda function's execution role has the following permissions:
+Ensure that the Lambda function's execution role `Lambda_s3_role` has the following permissions:
 - `s3:GetObject` for the source bucket.
 - `s3:PutObject` for the destination bucket.

-Example of a minimal IAM policy for Lambda permissions:
+Attcah `Lambda_s3_role` to your lambda function (Configuration -> permissions -> executionrole -> edit-> selct your role)

+### 4. **Create s3 buckets**

-### 4. **Configure S3 Event Notification**
+### 5. **Configure S3 Event Notification**

 1. Go to the **source S3 bucket** in the [S3 Console](https://console.aws.amazon.com/s3/).
 2. Under the **Properties** tab, scroll to **Event notifications** and click **Create event notification**.